Add comments to a dashboard or report

 In addition to adding comments to an entire dashboard or to an entire report page, you can add comments to individual dashboard tiles and individual report visuals.
 The processes are similar, and in this example we're using a report.

-Hover over the visual and select the ellipsis (...).
+Hover over the visual and select More options (...).

 The Comments dialog opens, and the other visuals on the page are greyed out.
 This visual doesn't have any comments yet.